What is B2B Marketing?

 Other terms commonly used to describe B2B marketing are industrial marketing, business marketing, or B2B industry marketing.
 These terms are synonymous and reflect the same marketing discipline.

-B2B marketing is increasingly important as the B2B market is growing.
+B2B marketing is increasingly important as the B2B market itself is growing.
 Statistics forecast an increase of 69% in B2B advertising spending till 2024.
 B2B Marketers will spend 79% more on marketing technology by 2024 than they used to in 2020.

 B2B Spendings US 2020-2024